-Home remodeling and modifications are tools we use to create functional and beautiful homes for our clients.
+Home remodeling and modifications are tools you can use to create functional and beautiful homes for your family.

 Most people don’t realize that through home remodeling, you can have the home that helps you in your daily life.
 It can make your life easier and more enjoyable.
-Healthy Home Living Solutions provides accessible home remodeling services in the Frederick County, MD area.
+Healthy Home Living Solutions provides consulting in the Frederick County, MD area about changes you can make to your home, so it is easier for you to live in … now and in the future.

 Home remodeling & modifications

-At Healthy Home Living Solutions, we can help adapt your whole house or remodel just specific areas of your home.
+At Healthy Home Living Solutions, we can assist you in adapting your whole house, or remodel just specific areas of your home.
 Regardless of whether you are an older adult wanting to age in place, someone with a specific physical need or you just want a home that’s easier to live in, we can help.
-We increase the ease of use, safety and accessibility of our client’s homes.
+We help our clients increase the ease of use, safety, and accessibility of their homes by working with a remodeler to ensure you have what you need in your home.

-Accessible bathrooms are one of the most common remodeling projects we do.
-There are a few reasons for this, but the most important one is that the bathroom is the place where the most accidents occur.
+Accessible bathrooms are one of the most common types of projects we consult on.
+There are a few reasons for this, but the most important one is that the bathroom is the place where most accidents occur.

 One-fourth of people over age 65 will fall every year.
 And, once you fall, you double your chance of falling again.
 By focusing on accessibility, we can help remove the obstacles and situations that can cause a person to fall.
 We achieve this through good design, based on years of experience in accessible bathrooms.